damianwalsh/damianwalsh.github.io/source/work/talent-management.md

 <div class="site-main-section">
   <div class="container pad-one-col">
     <p class="lede">Lumesse, a recruitment software provider approached Moriyama in January 2014 with a brief to develop lead generation landing pages and responsive website.</p>
-    <p>The objective for landing pages was reducing sign-up form abandonment rates while the website refresh project involved developing a prototype demonstrating responsive design applied to key page templates.</p>
+    <p>The objective for landing pages was reducing sign-up form abandonment rates while the website refresh project involved developing a responsive design applied to key page templates.
+The prototype was developed for internal review only and not used in production.</p>
   </div>
 </div>